Indian Health Service APN (Nurse Practitioner) in Fort Yates, North Dakota

 Conditions of Employment

-- Selectee will be subject to a background investigation
+- Selectee will be subject to a pre-employment background investigation.

 - Selective Service Registration is required for males born after 12/31/1959